-At Stony Dean School, students are introduced to the world of work through their Enterprise Education lessons which begin in Year 7.
-There is a strong emphasis on Health and Safety, correct equipment use, enterprise and teamwork through practical tasks including horticulture and site maintenance activities.
+At Stony Dean School, students are introduced to the world of work through their WRL lessons which begin in Year 7.
+There is a strong emphasis on Health and Safety, correct equipment use, enterprise and teamwork through practical tasks including horticulture and site maintenance activities and projects.
 This develops further as students reach Year 9 into learning about aspects of different workplaces, roles and responsibilities, and beginning to identify personal skills and qualities.

 Year 10 students have the opportunity to gain the British Safety Council Entry level Award in Workplace Hazard Awareness, as well as carrying out a term-long off-site work placement, and learning about the role of the volunteer in society.